-“Recently the balance of my investment in KiwiSaver or managed fund type of investment, has dropped and I’m worried.
-How can it have dropped like that, isn’t it a bank account?”
+“Recently the balance of my investment in KiwiSaver or managed fund type of investment dropped and I’m worried.
+How can it drop like that, isn’t it a bank account?”

 KiwiSaver and managed funds are not like normal bank accounts.
 They are investments and every investment comes with some degree of risk.
 It is normal for investments of this nature to change in value.
 We have been fortunate in recent years that these types of investments have mostly gone up in value, often quite considerably.
-But unless your investment is in a type of fund such as a cash fund, then it is likely your investment value will have gone down as a result of the turbulence in the financial sector caused by COVID-19 and the responses of governments worldwide.
+But unless your investment is in a type of fund such as a cash fund, then it is likely your investment value went down at some point as a result of the turbulence in the financial sector caused by COVID-19 and the responses of governments worldwide.
 You may find Sorted’s Riding out COVID-19 in KiwiSaver guide helpful.

 We have two Quick Guides that provide more information about how investments like KiwiSaver and managed funds work: